 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Globe Trade Centre (GTC), headquartered in Poland, reported significant carbon emissions across various scopes.
-The total emissions amounted to approximately 54,328,000 kg CO2e, with Scope 1 emissions at about 2,895,000 kg CO2e, Scope 2 emissions at approximately 11,442,000 kg CO2e, and Scope 3 emissions reaching about 39,991,000 kg CO2e.
+In 2023, Globe Trade Centre (GTC) reported significant carbon emissions from its operations in Poland, totalling approximately 61,000,000 kg CO2e.
+This figure includes 13,874,000 kg CO2e from Scope 1 emissions, 16,715,000 kg CO2e from Scope 2 emissions, and 30,589,000 kg CO2e from Scope 3 emissions.
+The total emissions for GTC across all regions amounted to about 54,328,000 kg CO2e, with Scope 1 emissions at 2,895,000 kg CO2e, Scope 2 at 11,442,000 kg CO2e, and Scope 3 at 39,991,000 kg CO2e.
 GTC has set long-term climate commitments aimed at achieving net-zero emissions by 2050.
-These commitments focus on reducing greenhouse gas emissions from the construction and operation of buildings through enhanced energy efficiency, the introduction of renewable energy sources (RES), and the adoption of innovative technologies and suitable construction materials.
-The targets for both Scope 1 and Scope 2 emissions were initiated in 2023.
-The emissions data for GTC is cascaded from its parent company, Globe Trade Centre S.A., which provides a comprehensive overview of the organisation's environmental impact and climate strategy.
-GTC's commitment to sustainability reflects a proactive approach to addressing climate change within the real estate sector.
+These commitments focus on reducing greenhouse gas emissions from the construction and operation of buildings through enhanced energy efficiency, the introduction of renewable energy sources (RES), and the adoption of innovative technologies and sustainable construction materials.
+The targets for both Scope 1 and Scope 2 emissions were initiated in 2023, reflecting GTC's proactive approach to climate action.
+The emissions data for GTC is cascaded from its parent company, Globe Trade Centre S.A., ensuring a comprehensive understanding of its environmental impact.
+GTC's commitment to sustainability is further underscored by its ongoing efforts to monitor and reduce emissions across all scopes, aligning with industry standards and best practices in climate management.

 Access structured emissions data, company-specific emission factors, and source documents